hyperledger/indy-hipe/text/rich-schemas/README.md

 for the signed and verified data, which will inevitably lead to misunderstandings and difficulty.

-The proposed rich schemas are JSON-LD objects.
+The proposed rich schemas are [JSON-LD objects](https://json-ld.org/).
 This allows credentials issued according to them to have a clear semantic meaning, so that the verifier can know what the issuer intended.
-They also support explicitly typed properties and inheritance.
+They also support explicitly typed properties and semantic inheritance.
 A schema may include other schemas as property types, or extend another schema with additional properties.
+For example a schema for "employee" may inherit from the schema for "person."

 ### Contexts
 "When two people communicate with one another, the conversation takes place in a